-The Diagnostic Medical Sonography program requires a program director interview and a criminal background check for admission.
+The Diagnostic Medical Sonography program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.

 Physical Therapist Assistant

 The Physical Therapist Assistant program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.